Practical BET measurements

 - Is there a problem of elutriation - movement of the powder when vacuum is applied ?

-- Is there a problem of static adhesion inside the cell?
+- Is there a problem of static adhesion on the sides of the cell?

 - cell and accessories